kkwong44/wordpuzzles/README.md

 * For all puzzles, display a clue about the word (type and length of word)
     * Currently, the list contains words with 4 or 5 letters and it could be a name of an Animal, a Bird or a Fruit

-At this point, the game will pause and ask player to enter an answer
+At this point, the game will pause and ask player to enter an answer.
+In simulation mode, a random answer based on the puzzle word will be generated so it can automatically answer this question with either a correct or an incorrect answer.

 Player can enter anything at this point but a basic validation on length will be carried out before comparing the answer.
 Also, all answers will be converted to upper case.